WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	> **Note:** You can review the code that accesses your mobile service to query and insert data, which is found in the TodoService.m file.

-1. Stop the application running in the IPhone Simulator
+1. Stop the application running in the IPhone Simulator.

 1. Back in the Windows Azure Management Portal, click the **Data** tab and then click the **TodoItems** table.